You need love more than anyone in this house: Whitemoney advises Angel

 - The young man noted that Angel and Saskay are age mates but Angel moves differently because she did not have parental love

-- Whitemoney on analyzing her said that the fact that she taught herself everything she knows does not mean that it will take her places
+- Whitemoney on analyzing her said the fact that she taught herself everything she knows does not mean it will take her places

 Big Brother Naija finalist, Whitemoney is known to drop golden nuggets in the house and this time, he had words of wisdom for Angel.